CyrineBzn/Web-App-NoSql/README.md

 ## 💎 Results:

-Now that the app is launched, it will take few minutes to load the dataset.
+Now that the app is launched, go to [localhost:3000](http://localhost:3000/), it will take few minutes to load the dataset.
 Then you should see the differents objects of the dataset and be able to add, edit and delete elements, as you can see on the screenshots below :

 <p align="center">
 <img src="https://github.com/CyrineBzn/Web-App-NoSql/blob/master/index.png">